LastAncientOne/Stock_Analysis_For_Quant/R_Stock/R_Regression/README.md

 Ordinal Logistic Regression is a method to use interactions between independent variables to predict the dependent variable.
 Use this model to predict an ordinal dependent variable given one or more independent variables.

+### Random Forest Regression
+Random Forest Regression is algorithm that performed both regression and classification tasks with the use of multiple decision trees.
+The technique is called Bootstrap and Aggregation, commonly known as bagging.
+Use this model to predict continuous or classification data.

 ## Author:
 ### * Tin Hang